Kovee98/minions/README.md

 ```

 ### Http Server
-Couchman is a Vue app so it can be unzipped (see [releases](https://github.com/Kovee98/minions/releases)) and served locally with your favorite http server.
+Minions is a Vue app so it can be unzipped (see [releases](https://github.com/Kovee98/minions/releases)) and served locally with your favorite http server.

 ## Contributing
 PRs are not being accepted at this time!